Ryan Grant (rugby union): Professional

-On 25 January 2017 it was announced that Grant had joined Worcester Warriors with immediate effect.
+On 25 January 2017, it was announced that Grant had joined Worcester Warriors with immediate effect.

-At the start of the 2017–18 season Grant was back in Scotland, this time with Edinburgh Rugby again.
+At the start of the 2017–18 season, Grant was back in Scotland, this time with Edinburgh Rugby again.
 He trained with Edinburgh and played in their August match against Newcastle Falcons at The Greenyards.

-This short stint at Edinburgh didn't last, and Grant joined their 1872 Cup rivals instead.
-On 28 September 2017 Grant once again joined Glasgow Warriors on a short-term deal.
+Grant was not there long, and joined Edinburgh's 1872 Cup rivals instead.
+On 28 September 2017, he joined Glasgow Warriors again on a short-term deal.